 Advanced Placement (AP) Credit

 Mount Holyoke participates in the Advanced Placement (AP) Program of the College Entrance Examination Board.
-A student who has received a grade of 4 or 5 on an Advanced Placement examination of the College Entrance Examination Board in a subject approved for credit by the appropriate College department shall receive 4 elective credits.
+A student who has received a grade of 4 or 5 on an Advanced Placement examination of the College Entrance Examination Board in a subject approved for credit by the appropriate College department shall receive 4 elective credits, unless they have also earned transferable credit for a similar course.
 Advanced Placement credits may not be used for distribution.
 A copy of the score report from the College Entrance Examination Board should mailed directly to the Registrar if you plan to seek credit.

 Credit for A-Level Exams, the International Baccalaureate, and Other International Exams